MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-projects.md

 # [Python SDK](#tab/python)

-The code in this section assume you have an existing hub.
+The code in this section assumes you have an existing hub.
 If you don't have a hub, see [How to create and manage an Azure AI Studio hub](create-azure-ai-resource.md) to create one.

 [!INCLUDE [SDK setup](../includes/development-environment-config.md)]